 - Demonstrate a commitment to building a cross-disciplinary network of community leaders, activists, students, artists, and researchers

-1) Personal statement (750 words).
-Why are you applying for this residency?
+1. A Personal statement (750 words) – Why are you applying for this residency?
 Specify the work you plan to do while in residence.
 What do you hope to gain from the experience, or what questions do you hope to explore?
 How is your background relevant to your goals?
 We are also interested in learning your plans on sharing any work produced during the residency that fulfills a community outreach and/or public scholarship/education agenda.

 The University strives to be an equitable and inclusive community, and proactively seeks to increase diversity among its community members.
 Our values regarding equity and diversity are linked with our unwavering commitment to excellence in the pursuit of our academic mission.

 The University is committed to the principles of the Accessibility for Ontarians with Disabilities Act (AODA).
 As such, we strive to make our recruitment, assessment and selection processes as accessible as possible and provide accommodations as required for applicants with disabilities.

 If you require any accommodations at any point during the application and hiring process, please contact email@example.com